Molly Rush

-Molly Rush is a Catholic anti-war, civil and women's rights activist born in 1935.
+Molly Rush is an American Catholic anti-war, civil and women's rights activist born in 1935.
 She co-founded the Thomas Merton Center in Pittsburgh, Pennsylvania, along with Larry Kessler in 1972, She was one of the Plowshares eight defendants.
 They faced trial after an anti-nuclear weapons symbolic action at a nuclear missile plant in King of Prussia, Pennsylvania.

 Life and activism

 Rush grew up in Pittsburgh and has been a member of civil rights organizations including the Catholic Interracial Council, Allegheny County Council on Civil Rights and National Organization for Women.
 She co-founded the Thomas Merton Peace & Justice Center in 1972.
 She participated in the first local Take Back the Night march to protest violence against women in 1976.
 Rush was a delegate to the National Women’s Conference in Houston in 1977.